operator-framework/enhancements/enhancements/image-references.md

 ### Goals

-- there is one, canonical, method for building an operator bundle image layer from a directory of manifests
+- there is one, canonical, method for building an operator bundle images from a directory of manifests
+- it is possible to perform image resolution and pinning separate from bundle creation, but not the opposite
 - building an operator bundle image does not require the use of a container runtime, elevated privileges or any capacities that are not present for containerized workloads on OpenShift